aidinforooghi/phase-1-project/README.md

 - Links to IMDb for more information
 - Responsive design for different screen sizes

+## Demo

+You can see a live demo of the movie database website [here](https://aidinforooghi.github.io/phase-1-project/).

 ## Demo Video

-You can see non-technical walkthrough of Movie Database in the browser. [here](https://www.loom.com/share/a724d27cc30b40399336a2e94c5ddf2c).
+You can see non-technical walkthrough of Movie Database in browser [here](https://www.loom.com/share/a724d27cc30b40399336a2e94c5ddf2c).

 ## Installation
 To run the Movie Database locally, follow these steps: